 Disinfecting wipes, as available, at point of entrance for customers to disinfect carts, at cash registers and/or other appropriate locations.

-Procedures to ensure that both employees and customers remain at least six feet apart at all timesProcedures should include a marked “Social Distancing Line,” which begins six feet away from all checkout counters.
+Procedures to ensure that both employees and customers remain at least six feet apart at all times.
+Procedures should include a marked “Social Distancing Line,” which begins six feet away from all checkout counters.

 Closure of any salad bar or other self-serve prepared or other open food stations.